ravi9/website/docs/tutorial.md

 To run this tutorial, you need a machine with the following requirements:

 - Internet access.
-- Web browser (to follow this tutorial and copy-paste commands).
+- Web browser (to connect to codespaces).
-- An SSH-compatible terminal (Windows 10 onwards has the built-in [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701?launch=true&mode=full&referrer=bingwebsearch&ocid=bingwebsearch&hl=en-us&gl=US)).

 ## Setup